Sunday, November 29, 2009

 My guess as to why teachers don't say these things out loud is because it really wouldn't change anything.
 First, we have administrators who will be so happy to apply legislation and then, we all are open to scrutiny by people not trained in our profession such as parents.

 I should recognize that putting all kids in the same bucket is a mistake.
 But the same we can say of teachers.
-Observer will mention for example that if a teacher has kids running to "fix everything" that is a direct reflection of her inability to teach conflict resolution.
-Yes, many of us, teachers, deal with classrooms full of 20-25 students and teach more than one grade.
+The observer will mention for example that if a teacher has kids running to "fix everything" that is a direct reflection of her inability to teach conflict resolution.
+Yes, many of us, teachers, deal with classrooms full of 20-25 students, and teach more than one grade.
 Are we going to give personalized education?

 1. All these things are true.